History of London Marathon in Timeline

 1966: Release of The Trap film

-In 1966, the film "The Trap", starring Oliver Reed and Rita Tushingham, was released.
-Its score, written by Ron Goodwin and performed by the Bournemouth Symphony Orchestra, later became the theme tune for the BBC's London Marathon coverage.
+In 1966, the film "The Trap," starring Oliver Reed and Rita Tushingham, was released.
+Its score is used by the BBC every year for the London Marathon.

-In 1981, Gillette became the original sponsors of the London Marathon.
+In 1981, Gillette became the original sponsor of the London Marathon.

 1981: London Marathon Founded

-In 1981, athletes Chris Brasher and John Disley founded the annual London Marathon, which is typically held in April.
+In 1981, the London Marathon was founded by athletes Chris Brasher and John Disley in London, England.

-In 1981, the first Men's Elite Race was tied between Dick Beardsley and Inge Simonsen, while Joyce Smith won the first Women's Elite Race.
+In 1981, the first Men's Elite Race was tied, and the first Women's Elite Race was won by Joyce Smith.

 1982: Finishing Post Moved